ensigns/elevate/README.md

-# elevate Security and Router Container
+# Elevate Security and Router Container

 This is intended for use with a docker deployment, or a deployment behind a reverse proxy.
 All requests should be directed through this service or container.

-This tool was developed with a focus for caMicroscope, but it should be useful in other contexts.

 ## Configuration